 How to Use Southwest Points

-To collect Southwest points, you will need a Rapid Rewards account.
+First, to collect Southwest points, you will need a Rapid Rewards account.
 Rapid Rewards is the Southwest Airlines frequent flyer program.
 It’s easy to sign-up for an account right on Southwest’s homepage.
 Check out this guide for step-by-step instructions on how to setup a Southwest account.

 Benefits of Flying Southwest

-Southwest Airlines has many great perks!
-All flyers can check up to 2 bags up to 50 pounds free, as well as bring 1 carry-on and 1 personal item on the plane.
+Southwest offers tons of great perks!
+All flyers can check up to 2 bags for free and bring 1 carry-on and 1 personal item on the plane.

 The points needed to book a flight on Southwest are based on the cost of the flight and so they fluctuate, unlike other airlines that have a set number of points to book a flight within a specific distance or zone.
-Southwest points are worth ~1.25 to ~1.43 cents each.
+Southwest points are worth ~1.5 cents each.

-There are no blackout dates for booking flights with points, so you can book any flight any time, though obviously more popular routes and dates will require more points.
-Typically, Tuesday and Wednesday flights cost fewer points as do flights during a destination’s off season.
+Even better, there are no blackout dates for booking flights with points, so you can book any flight any time, though obviously more popular itineraries (think Spring Break and Christmas travel!) will require more points.

 Booking a Southwest Flight With Points